Hello my dear friends, how was your weekend?

 My mom got one on Target online and I loved him so much that I got one as a birthday present to myself!

-I love him so much and he makes me smile every time I look at him.
+He makes me smile every time I look at him.

 Total cost for my furniture project?